StijnWoestenborghs/gradi-mojo/README.md

 - run_python: (bool) Run python interop to main.py > benchmarks

 ### Running the implementations seperately:
-Python based implementation can be executed from **main.py**: `make py`
+Python based implementation can be executed from **main.py**: `make py` This includes: Python/Numpy/Jax and C++ (binding)
 > . .venv/bin/activate && python main.py

-This includes: Python/Numpy/Jax and C++ (binding)
+Mojo only can executed by changing **run_python** to False in the **main.mojo** file and running: `make py`
+> . .venv/bin/activate && mojo run main.mojo

 To change the parellelization of the gradient calculations in Mojo: Identify the number of logical CPUs on a Linux system: `nproc` And configure the number of workers in `./mojo/gradient_descent.mojo`
-Switching between default and parallel mode can be done by changing how to compute the gradient in gradient_descent function
+Switching between default and parallel mode can be done by changing how to compute the gradient in gradient_descent function of `./mojo/gradient_descent.mojo`
 > compute_gradient[dtype](grad, X, D)
 > compute_gradient_parallel[dtype, nelts](grad, X, D)

 ### Building the C++ (binding to Python) yourself:

 Both default and parallel (20 workers) C++ binaries are included in the `./cpp/bin` and `./cpp/lib` folder.
-But you can build the binarie & shared object yourself:
+So you don't have to run this again if you just want to run the code.
+But you can build the binary & shared object yourself:

 First unzip the 3rd party eigen-3.4.0.zip library in the `./cpp/include/` folder and compile the C++ code by running `make cpp-build` (g++ build tools installation required).

 To change the parellelization of the gradient calculations: Identify the number of logical CPUs on a Linux system: `nproc` And configure the number of workers in `./cpp/src/gradient_descent.cpp`.
 After building the sharded object (`make cpp-build`).
-Configure the exect *.so file for the Python binding in `./cpp/binding.py`
+Configure the exact gradient_descent.so. file  you just compiled for the Python binding in `./cpp/binding.py`
 > libc = CDLL("cpp/build/lib/gradient_descent_p20.so")